selego/convention/README.md

 ```

 It's hard to read and its aimed to create optimisations against readibility.
+Its more readeble to have several the same code on each routes handling errors

 ### Anticipate less is better than anticipate too much